Alvin Duskin: Early life and education

 Duskin was born in San Francisco in 1931, went to public school, and worked in his family's sweater factory as a teenager.
 He enrolled at Stanford University in 1948.
+He was born in San Francisco's Portola district, the son of parents who operated a local apparel factory.
+He was a yell leader at Balboa High School and remained connected to the school community throughout his life.

 As an undergraduate, he was an English major.
 After two years, he transferred to San Francisco State, where he met his first wife, Constance Slater.
 They were married in 1951.
 He returned to Stanford as a graduate student, studying for a PhD in philosophy.

 After his first year of graduate school, Duskin's funding under the G.I.
 Bill ran out.
 He became a part-time graduate student and took a job selling his family's sweaters to stores in Northern California.
 Duskin and Slater's first child, Marcus, was born in 1953, and his second child, Laura, was born in 1956.

 By 1958, Duskin realized there were no job opportunities for philosophy teachers at four-year colleges and universities, so he decided to earn a teaching credential as a graduate student at San Francisco State.
 After a semester of classes and student teaching, he was offered a faculty position at SF State teaching freshman English.

-Early in 1960, Duskin heard that Emerson College was to be formed in Pacific Grove on the Monterey Peninsula.
+Early in 1960, Duskin was one of the founders of Emerson College formed in Pacific Grove on the Monterey Peninsula located in a Victorian Mansion.
 Emerson would be part of a group of "free schools" on a plateau above Point Lobos that would be called Walden West.
-He called the founder, Mark Goldes; met with him; and, at 29 years of age, accepted a position as Dean of Emerson College and philosophy teacher.
-After the first year, as the school began receiving public recognition, he became president of the college and chairman of its board.
+He called another founder, Mark Goldes; met with him; and, at 29 years of age, accepted a position as Dean of Emerson College and philosophy teach.
+After the first year, as the school began receiving public recognition, he became president of the college and chairman of its Board of Fellows.

 The college then moved to San Francisco and the name was changed to San Francisco New School, to avoid confusion with Emerson College of Boston.
 In its new, urban environment, the college attracted many more students; and faculty volunteered to teach on a part-time basis.